projectNEWM/contracts/README.md

 ## Testing

-The testing of the smart contracts are split into two steps.
+The testing of the smart contracts are split into two steps located in the `test-suite` folder.
 The first step is starting the private testnet with `start_testnet_node.sh` script.
 The testnet is ready when the terminal displays `Testnet is ready for testing!`.
 The second step is running the python script `run_tests.py`.
 This will automatically run the test cases against the private testnet.